cambiotraining/bacterial-genomics/materials/11-tb_profiler.md

            INFO     Trimming reads
 ```

-You can open the results file (This file can be found in `results/tb-profiler/results/ERX9450498_ERR9907670.results.csv`.) with spreadsheet software such as _Excel_ from your file browser <i class="fa-solid fa-folder"></i>.
+You can open the results file (`results/tb-profiler/results/ERX9450498_ERR9907670.results.csv`) with a spreadsheet software such as _Excel_ from your file browser <i class="fa-solid fa-folder"></i>.
 There is a lot of information in this file but `TB-Profiler` helpfully provides a summary of the most useful information at the top:

 ```
 TBProfiler report